ipv6rslimited/configurator/README.md

 - Runs a script with dynamic var replacement prior

+- Checks for null, regex and min/max length

 ## Use Case

 - We needed a dialog for our 1-click self hosting installer for [IPv6rs](https://ipv6.rs)